gcrnet/gcrnet.github.io/_tutorials/websitetutorial.md

 <a name="front"></a>
 ## Front matter
-Front matter is the information that we store about the pages of our site.
+Front matter is the information like `Title` and `Name of the author` that is kept on the pages of our site.
 All the pages on our site have front matter.
-Front matter may contain information like Title, Name of the author and many more.
-Front matter can be written in two languages, YAML or JSON. (in a Key value pairs format.)

 The default post in our test_blog website has content and front matter.

 ![front_matter](https://i.imgur.com/kopLTwb.png)